 Most cinemas have special viewings set up for kids over the Easter holidays.
 But that doesn’t mean the grown-ups can’t catch a film too!

 There are plenty of ways to cut the cost of going to the cinema, like redeeming Nectar or Clubcard points for cinema tickets.
 Check out How to get cheap and free cinema tickets for more.

-Alternatively why not give one of the many streaming services a go?
-Now TV, Netflix and Amazon Prime Instant Video all offer 30-day free trials initially, so whether you’re after a recent big budget blockbuster or a classic, you won’t have to pay a penny!
+Alternatively, why not give one of the many streaming services a go?
+Netflix and Amazon Prime Video both offer 30-day free trials initially while Now TV offers a 14-day free spin, so whether you’re after a recent big budget blockbuster or a classic, you won’t have to pay a penny!